On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Introduction

-In this case, weak mono-cluster flocking will emerge at least algebraically fast.
-In particular, if we further assume that the solution has compact velocity support, we can still establish the weak mono-cluster flocking even when $\beta=1$ (see Theorem \ref{T2.2}).
+Then, we can show that weak flocking emerges at least exponentially fast (see Theorem \ref{T2.2} and Section \ref{sec:4.2} for details).
+In particular, if we further assume that the solution has compact velocity support, we can still establish that the weak flocking will emerge at least algebraically fast even for critical exponent $\beta=1$ (see Theorem \ref{T2.2} and Section \ref{sec:4.3} for details).

 The rest of this paper is organized as follows.
-In Section \ref{sec:2}, we recall basic properties of the weak solution to \eqref{A-1} and review previous results, and then we summarize our main results.
+In Section \ref{sec:2}, we recall the basic properties of the weak solution to \eqref{A-1} and previous results, and then we summarize our main results.
 In Section \ref{sec:3}, we provide a rigorous proof of the uniqueness of the weak solution.
 In Section \ref{sec:4}, we establish weak flocking behaviors \eqref{A-5} of the KCS model for two types of distribution classes described in \eqref{A-6}.
 Finally, Section \ref{sec:5} is devoted to a brief summary of our main results and some remaining issues for a future work.

 \textbf{Gallery of Notation:} Let $\mu$ be a measure defined on the Euclidean space $\bbr^{n}$.
 Moreover, we set

 For $\mu \in {\mathcal P}(\bbr^{2d})$, if $\mu$ is absolutely continuous with respect to the Lebesgue measure $\di x \di v$ and has a probability density function $f \in L^1(\bbr^{2d})$, we write it as